Digital-Democracies-Institute/Swift-Presto-Lakehouse/troubleshooting.md

   - [SSL Handshake](#ssl-handshake)

+If the HADOOP, HIVE, and PRESTO integration runs into issues, here are some trickes that may help troubleshooting and resolving the underlying causes of the issues.

 ## Turning on DEBUG Logs

 By default, the logging level for HADOOP, HIVE, and PRESTO are set at INFO.